 Note that lenders don’t always charge origination fees.
 However, if they do, they’re subject to strict regulation.
 By law, the most a lender can charge is 2% of the first $200,000 worth of the maximum claim amount, plus 1% of the maximum claim amount over $200,000.

-The most the lender can charge regardless of home value is $6,000.
+The most a lender can charge, regardless of maximum claim amount, is $6,000.

 Because origination fees are charged by the lender (as opposed to a third party, like appraisers, title companies, etc.), you may have some room for negotiation.
-Keep in mind that lenders make money off of the initial loan amount, so if your starting loan amount is really low, the lender may not have as much room to discount the origination fee.
+Keep in mind that lenders make money off of the initial loan amount.
+Larger loans generate more interest and more profit for the lender.
+If your starting reverse mortgage balance is relatively large (such as when you’re paying off an existing mortgage), the lender will make more money on interest and likely have more leeway to discount the origination fee.